Glitchmaster-PE/PMRunnerPro/README.md

   - Properties: Shows an editable list of the key server.properties properties
 - Once the server is running, you can enter a command in the text box at the bottom of your screen and when pressing enter, you can run the command you entered

 That is just about it, comment any questions or suggestions you might have on the [topic in the forums](http://forums.pocketmine.net/index.php?threads/pmrunnerpro.1330/).
-If you find an issue, report it in the "Issues" section of this repository!
+If you find an issue, report it in the "Issues" section of this repository.

 Enjoy!